allfed/ALLFED-Repository-Template/README.md

 ## Environment
 Every ALLFED project is run in its own virtual environment.
 Therefore, every project needs an `environment.yml` file.
 The one in this repository is only an example and should not be used for any actual project.
 To create and organize virtual environments we use [conda](https://docs.conda.io/en/latest/miniconda.html).

+Please make sure to include version numbers in your `environment.yml`.
+Otherwise it will be really annoying to get it to run again in the future.

 ## Requirements
 Every ALLFED project needs a requirements file that specifies what packages are needed to run the project.
 You can find an example file in the repository.
 If you use a lot of packages you can use [pipreqg](https://allfed.github.io/Seaweed-Growth-Model/) to find them all.